 California Man Pleads Guilty to Felony Charge for Actions During Jan.
 6 Capitol Breach

-WASHINGTON – A California man pleaded guilty today to a felony charge for his actions during the breach of the U.S. Capitol on Jan.
+WASHINGTON — A California man pleaded guilty today to a felony charge for his actions during the breach of the U.S. Capitol on Jan.
 6, 2021.
-His and others’ actions disrupted a joint session of the U.S. Congress convened to ascertain and count the electoral votes related to the presidential election.
+His actions and the actions of others disrupted a joint session of the U.S. Congress that was in the process of ascertaining and counting the electoral votes related to the presidential election.

-Secor was arrested on Feb.
-16, 2021, in Costa, Mesa, California.
-He is to be sentenced on Oct.
-7, 2022.
-He faces a statutory maximum of 20 years in prison and a fine of up to $250,000.
+Hernandez was arrested on Feb.
+25, 2021, in Riverside, California.
+He is to be sentenced on Jan.
+27, 2023.
+He faces a statutory maximum of 20 years in prison and potential financial penalties.
 A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

-The case was investigated by the FBI’s Washington and Los Angeles Field Offices.
-Valuable assistance was provided by the U.S. Capitol Police and the Metropolitan Police Department.
+The case is being investigated by the FBI’s Los Angeles and Washington Field Offices.
+Valuable assistance was provided by the Metropolitan Police Department and the U.S. Capitol Police.

 Anyone with tips can call 1-800-CALL-FBI (800-225-5324) or visit tips.fbi.gov.